Dolores Claiborne (film): Feminist interpretation

 Britt Hayes writes of the main character, "Through Dolores, King poignantly explores the way the world often forces women into a series of compromises, and the way those small compromises have a way of stacking up to an imposing height, backing us into a corner until we have no choice but to become bitches...a woman (a wife, a mother) is emotionally and physically abused to the point where she breaks and feels she has no other option [than to become a bitch]."
-The three main women in the story – Dolores, Serena, and Vera – each repeat, mutatis mutandis, "Sometimes being a bitch is the only thing a woman has left to hold on to."
+The three main women in the story – Dolores, Selena, and Vera – each repeat, mutatis mutandis, "Sometimes being a bitch is the only thing a woman has left to hold on to."

 Reception

 Dolores Claiborne received generally positive reviews from critics.
-On Rotten Tomatoes it has an 85% rating based on 47 reviews, with an average rating of 6.9 out of 10.
+On Rotten Tomatoes it has an 86% rating based on 50 reviews, with an average rating of 6.90/10.
 The site's consensus states: "Post-Misery Kathy Bates proves to be another wonderful conduit for Stephen King's novels in this patient, gradually terrifying thriller."
-On Metacritic the film has a rating of 62 out of 100, indicating "generally favorable reviews".
+On Metacritic the film has a rating of 62 out of 100 based on 19 reviews, indicating "generally favorable" reviews.

 Janet Maslin of The New York Times called it "a vivid film that revolves around Ms. Bates's powerhouse of a performance...
 Only after the film has carefully laid the groundwork for a story of old wounds and violent mishaps does the anticlimactic truth become apparent."
 Roger Ebert gave the film three out of four stars and praised the performances of Bates and Leigh, saying: "This is a horror story, all right, but not a supernatural one; all of the elements come out of such everyday horrors as alcoholism, wife beating, child abuse and the sin of pride."

-Entertainment Weekly, however, gave the film a negative review, awarding it a D+ rating and saying: "This solemnly ludicrous 'psychological' thriller is like one of Hollywood's old-hag gothics turned into a therapeutic grouse-a-thon – it's Hush...Hush, Sweet Charlotte for the Age of Oprah."
+Entertainment Weekly gave the film a negative review, awarding it a D+ rating and saying: "This solemnly ludicrous 'psychological' thriller is like one of Hollywood's old-hag gothics turned into a therapeutic grouse-a-thon – it's Hush...Hush, Sweet Charlotte for the Age of Oprah."

 Box office

 The movie debuted at number three for the week of March 26, 1995, with $5,721,920.
 It went on to make $24,361,867 domestically.
-That ranks it as the 15th-highest grossing film based on a Stephen King novel, unadjusted for inflation.
+That ranks it as the 15th-highest-grossing film based on a Stephen King novel, unadjusted for inflation.
 Adjusting for inflation, it ranks as the 17th-highest.